How Solo Solicitors Can Turn Micro-Niches Into Practice Areas

 In today’s legal market, being known for something is no longer optional - it is essential.

-One clear answer is specialisation into a niche.
+One clear answer is specialisation into a niche as a legal practice strategy.

 A legal niche doesn’t start with any fanfare.